mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 The second crucial point is, quality of [Buddha](glossary#buddha)’s experience or Buddha's teaching is wisdom and compassion.
 Wisdom, compassion; or, [enlightenment](glossary#enlightenment), salvation; both should work together from moment to moment.
 That is called spiritual life.
 You understand it, and you should live it.
 Live in it.
 This is our practice.

 But problem is, you have never experienced (it) before.
 That’s why I always tell you, when you do [zazen](glossary#zazen), *do* zazen with wholeheartedness.
-But, you never believe it. [laughs] It is salvation, backed by whole universe.
+But, you never believe it. *[He laughs.]* It is salvation, backed by whole universe.
 But you never believe it!
 So always, you don’t like it.
 Because it’s too simple; too simple to know.
 Something directly you have to touch is *too* close, too close to know.
 Very delicate.
 Do you understand?
 No. Never mind.
 Too close.

 ##### 43:40